opentok/opentok-ios-sdk-samples/1.Basics/README.md

-Project 1: Basic-Video-Chat
+Project 1: Basics
 ======================

-The Basic-Video-Chat app is a very simple application meant to get a new developer started using the OpenTok iOS SDK.
+The Basics app is a very simple application meant to get a new developer started using the OpenTok iOS SDK.

 Application Notes